ENTREPRENEURS: DINKA

 The firm also incorporated specific training, such as those on technical issues or the use of certain tools.

-In the team of consultants there are economists, graduates in Administration, accountants, specialists in sales and commercial communication, and so on.
-“But more are assigned to each project based on the comprehensive profile of each, not so much for the profession”, concludes the entrepreneur.
+In the team of consultants there are economists, graduates in Administration, accountants, specialists in sales and commercial communication, etc. “But they are assigned to each project more based on the comprehensive profile of each one, not so much by the profession,” concludes the entrepreneur.

 CONTEXT